Jodhaa Akbar: Principal photography

 A total of 80 elephants, 100 horses and 55 camels were employed throughout the entire film.
 The battle scene featuring Roshan and Ulhas Barve, who plays the King of Mankeshwar, Chittorgarh district, was filmed in June 2007 at Jaipur.
 Shooting was completed in October–November 2007 at Karjat.
 Due to the amount of money spent on the costumes and sets, the budget of the film, which was initially ₹370 million, increased to ₹400 million.

 Soundtrack

 The score and soundtrack of the film was composed by A. R. Rahman, making his third collaboration with Ashutosh Gowariker after Lagaan, and Swades.
 The official soundtrack contains five songs and two instrumentals.
-Rahman scored the prewritten lyrics by Javed Akhtar, except for the songs "Khwaja Mere Khwaja" and "Azeem-O-Shaan Shahenshah".
-The former was written by Kashif while the latter was by Javed Akthar himself.
+Rahman scored the prewritten lyrics by Javed Akhtar, except for the songs "Khwaja Mere Khwaja" which was written by Kashif.
 The music was released on 9 January 2008 and the CDs were out by 18 January.
-Aakash Gandhi of Planet Bollywood reviewed the album, saying, "Jodhaa Akbar compositions are magical, spectacular, invigorating and above all a wholesome experience you rarely get in soundtracks these days.
-When you cannot pick a favourite you know the benchmark has been set consistently high.
-Indian music has just added another soundtrack to its eternal treasure."
 According to the Indian trade website Box Office India, with around 1,100,000 units sold, this film's soundtrack album was the year's fourteenth highest-selling.